Scott, Gray lead Texas Tech to win over No. 9 Texas 74-61 - WHIZ News

 Tech converted 34 of 44 free throws — Gray was 13 for 17 and Scott nine for 10 — while Texas hit 12 of 19.
 The Longhorns made eight straight in the third quarter but missed their last four when the deficit was single digits, helping Tech pull away.

+“They were outstanding,” Texas coach Vic Schaefer said.
+“They were tougher and played with a lot more poise.
+We had a real lack of character and discipline.
+That was my mess out there tonight.
+I’ll wear it.
+I’ll fix it, though.”

-Tech had a 44-32 rebounding edge thanks to 13 by Taylah Thomas.
+Tech had a 44-32 rebounding edge thanks to 13 by Taylah Thomas, who scored 12 points .
 Khadija Faye had 11.

+“I’m so proud of these kids — the composure they played with, and just the toughness,” Gerlich said.
+“You can have a great game plan, but if you don’t have the toughness to execute it, you are not gonna win, especially on the road.”

-Aliyah Mataru led the Longhorns with 12 points but missed 12 of 17 shots.
+Aliyah Matharu led the Longhorns with 12 points but missed 12 of 17 shots.
 Audrey Warren scored 11.

-Both coaches, the Longhorns’ Vic Schaefer and Tech’s Krista Gerlich, received technical fouls at the start of the second half after they exchanged words around mid court.
-But they shook hands after the game.

 Tech used hot shooting to take a 34-30 halftime lead despite 14 turnovers.
 The Red Raiders hit 62 percent, nearly double Texas’ 32.4.